 3. Don’t leave them too dry

 While it’s always a good idea to record vocals “dry,” mixing vocals is another story.
-“Dry” simply refers to the clean and un-effected signal.
+“Dry” simply refers to the clean and un-affected signal.
 The opposite, “wet,” is the altered signal.
 The wetter the vocal, the more effects it has on top of it.
 Also, the heavier a particular effect is, the wetter the signal becomes.

 If vocals aren’t met with some sort of effect they can become uninteresting and risk lazily blending in with the rest of the mix.
 The most popular effect for vocal mixing is reverb.
 Reverb helps accentuate and extend the vocal performance by providing a subtle reflective property to the signal.
 The level of reverb can be enhanced or reduced in the mix.
 Just be wary of using too much reverb, as the effect can become more distracting than anything.
 You want the vocals to stand out, but not in a way that takes away from the song.

 Pre-delay is also extremely important when mixing vocals.
 This is a parameter of reverb that dictates how long it takes for the reflections of the sound to appear after the initial dry signal.
 Manipulating this aspect of reverb can help clarify the vocals considerably.
-You can have your cake and eat it too, since the dry signal is heard clearly while the wet signal is also very much present.
+You can have your cake and eat it too since the dry signal is heard clearly while the wet signal is also very much present.
 It’s really just a matter of how separate do you want your dry and wet signals to be.

 Finally, delay can also be used when mixing vocals.
 Sometimes too much reverb can become muddy, resulting in a loss of clarity.
 Delay is a great alternative.
 Remember to set the delay tempo to the precise tempo of your song.
 You can also choose different note lengths (quarter, sixteenth, half, etc.) to alter how fast or slow the delay echoes.
 The delay effect can be panned to different degrees for a fuller, stereo sound.
 Other aspects of delay such as feedback and low pass filter can be adjusted as well.